rixx/git-backdate/README.md

 ## Installation

-Drop the `git-backdate` file somewhere in your `PATH` or whereever you like:
+Drop the `git-backdate` file somewhere in your `PATH` or wherever you like:

 ```shell
 curl https://raw.githubusercontent.com/rixx/git-backdate/main/git-backdate > git-backdate